-Mariner Corporation Limited maintains positions in a variety of derivative and non-derivative financial instruments as dictated by its investment management strategy.
+Mariner Corporation Limited maintains positions in a minimal number of non-derivative financial instruments as dictated by its investment management strategy.
 Its investment portfolio comprises non-quoted equity investments and fixed and variable interest loans, and investments in other schemes.